 Tourists were packed around St. Peter’s Square when we visited the day before the Canonization of Pope John Paul II and Pope John XIII.
 We waited 3 hours to get inside the Basilica only to stay in for around 10 minutes so the line would keep moving.
 Not my favorite memory but it’s pretty unforgettable.
 Won’t deny the stunning architecture and the art of the place though!
 We attended the Canonization mass the next day (I’m amazed that I can actually say I heard Pope Francis I’s mass!)

-Another short stop, we were here for less than a day and made a few historical stops!
+Another short stop, we were here for less than a day!
 Innsbruck evokes peaceful feelings.
 There are lots of gardens and the paths are made of cobblestone.
 I also met a few little girls who were riding their bikes around and a lady who owned a black mastiff.

 Our tour operator took us to see a few places but my favorite would have to be Schlosspark Nymphenburg or Nymphenburg Palace.
 We didn’t get to go inside and explore, but we did wander around the grounds.
 We also visited BMW World and the Marienplatz Square for a few hours before we made our way to the airport.

 Tour Agency Pacific Bound Travel & Tours c/o Pio Luistro